London Bridge (Lake Havasu City): Purchase and transfer to Arizona

 The community first started as an Army Air Corps rest camp, called "Site Six" during World War II on the shores of Lake Havasu.
 In 1958 McCulloch purchased 3,353 acre of property on the east side of the lake along Pittsburgh Point, the peninsula, intending to develop the land.
 But the real estate agents could not bring in prospective buyers, because the land was far from centers of population and had a very hot, arid climate.
 McCulloch's real estate agent, Robert Plumer, learned that London Bridge was for sale and convinced McCulloch to buy it and bring it to the area to attract potential land buyers.
 The initial response from McCulloch was, "That's the craziest idea I have ever heard," but after consideration, he decided to go ahead and purchased it for £1.02 million ($2.46 million at that time).

 There is a popular rumor that the bridge was bought in the mistaken belief that it was London's more recognizable Tower Bridge, but the allegation was vehemently denied by both McCulloch and Ivan Luckin, who arranged the bridge's sale.

 The bridge's facing stones were removed, with each numbered and its position catalogued.
 After the bridge was dismantled, the stones were transported to a quarry in Merrivale, Devon, where 15 to 20 cm were sliced off many of the original stones.

-Plumer arranged with a cargo shipping company that was going to sail a newly built ship, without any cargo, from the U.K. to the U.S. Plumer negotiated to pay for all the voyage's operating costs, in return for carrying the bridge stones as cargo to the U.S., which was far less than the going rate shipping costs.
+Plumer arranged with a cargo shipping company that was going to sail a newly built ship, without any cargo, from the UK to the US.
+Plumer negotiated to pay for all the voyage's operating costs, in return for carrying the bridge stones as cargo to the US, which was far less than the going rate shipping costs.

 The new ship transported the bridge in pieces through the Panama Canal and unloaded it at the Port of Long Beach, California.
 From there, the bridge was transported overland to Lake Havasu City, where re-assembly began in 1968.